This post may contain affiliate links. See our affiliate disclosure.

 Vegan Broccoli Cheddar Soup Ingredients

-• Carrot for a hint of sweetness and color.
+- Carrot and celery for a hint of sweetness, color, and texture.

 How to Make Vegan Broccoli Cheddar Soup

-1. Sauté onion and garlic in olive oil or vegan butter until tender.
+- Sauté onion, garlic, carrot, and celery in olive oil or vegan butter until tender.

 Serving Recommendations